jakobzhao/geog371/labs/lab03/readme.md

             main.js
 ```

 - write up a project description in the `readme.md` file.
-This file will introduce the project name, a brief introduction, the major functions(especially the function which was not covered in the lectures), libraries, data sources, credit, acknowledgement, and other necessary information.
+This file will introduce the project name, a brief introduction, the major functions(especially the function which was not covered in the lectures), libraries, data sources, credit, acknowledgement, and other necessary information. **(8 points)**

 Before submitting this lab, please make sure both the **GitHub repository** and the **GitHub page** work properly.
 In this lab, you are excepted to submit the url of the GitHub repository to the **Canvas Dropbox** of this course.
 This url should be in the format of `https://www.github.com/[your_github_username]/[your_repository_name]`.
 To do that, check the item of this lab on the assignment tab, and then press the `Submit Assignment` button.
 Please contact the instructor if you have any difficulty in submitting the url link.
 Here are the grading criteria: